Mild pneumonia can usually be treated at home with rest, antibiotics and by drinking plenty of fluids. More severe cases may need hospital treatment.

 Treatment in hospital

 You may need treatment in hospital if your symptoms are severe.
-You'll be given antibiotics and fluids intravenously through a drip, and you may need oxygen to help breathing.
+You should be given antibiotics as soon as possible.
+You may also be given fluids intravenously through a drip, and you may need oxygen to help breathing.

 If you've breathed in an object that's causing pneumonia, it may need to be removed.